stautonico/blackhat-simulator/README.md

   real world)
 - [ ] Manpages (None have manuals/instructions)

+- [ ] Tests (As of now, any code, working or not working, gets pushed to main (that's not good lol))

 ### Far 🔭

 - [ ] Multiplayer (This may be unlikely due to the fact that the "game" has many vulnerabilities that may allow the